visol/idx-reader/README.md

 [![Build Status](https://travis-ci.org/visol/idx-reader.svg?branch=1.1.0)](https://travis-ci.org/visol/idx-reader)

-Library to read and parse IDX content
+Library to read and parse IDX data.
 Internet Data Exchange (IDX, also known as Information Data Exchange) is a standard to describe properties such as houses, appartment, etc... commonly used in the real estate industry.

 Latest release: [dev-master](https://packagist.org/packages/visol/idx-reader#dev-master)